camunda/camunda-docs/docs/self-managed/reference-architecture/manual/aws-ec2.md

 ## Considerations

-- TODO: reference official limitations as outlined as part of [this announcement](https://camunda.slack.com/archives/C02GZDWP45T/p1720033663512759)
+- TODO: reference official limitations if there are any
-- Current state:
-  - Identity?
-  - Optimize?
-  - Tasklist?
-Alpha3 was initially broken
-  - Highly available, some stuff but not everything, e.g. importers / archivers
+- The Optimize importer is not highly available and must only run once

 ## Outcome